konstmsu/cis19-technical-analysis/README.md

 TODO:

-- Add .txt extension to readme in sample_data.zip to be able to open on Windows
 - Log model parameters
+- Refactor to consolidate usage of test_client
+- Align code and markdown in instructions.html
 - (maybe) Add code snippet to generate data and an empty solver
-- Add "Challenge" to instructions page title
 - (maybe not) Move sample input to "input section" in instructions page
 - Mention model parameters in instructions and add them to inspiration visualization titles
 - (maybe) Think about how to reformulate "full index range"